-- By moving the Time Marker (♦) - When the Time Marker is set to a past time, you can quickly switch back to view the current time using the Now button ().
+- By moving the Time Marker (♦) - When the Time Marker is set to a past time, you can quickly switch back to view the current time using the Now button (M). - By clicking the date, choosing the date and time, and clicking Apply.